microsoft/brainstorm-fluidframework-m365-azure/README.md

 Microsoft Graph functionality is also integrated in the `m365` branch to display user profiles and integrate user presence.

+## Video Series

+A series of videos discussing this application can be [found on YouTube](https://www.youtube.com/playlist?list=PLWZJrkeLOrbZtIXX060rOLoKtRNcMIi7U).

 ## Integrating real-time presence change notifications

 The Brainstorm app receives the Microsoft Graph Change Notifications though Azure Event Hubs.
 To receive presence changes in real-time, Azure Functions and SignalR Service are communicating with Azure Event Hubs.